cjodlowski/hightechlowlifesnotes/QSO.md

-Quantum Synaptic Override, or “QSO” is a piece of chipware designed by [[Raven Microcybernetics]].
+Quantum Synaptic Override, or “QSO” is a piece of chipware designed by [Raven Microcybernetics](Raven%20Microcybernetics.md).
 When paired with a program on an Agent, QSO allows for the user’s desires, motivations, and wants to be manipulated by the program.